dgzlopes/cloud-detect/README.md

 'unknown'
 ```

-> Right now the only possible responses are: 'alibaba', 'aws', 'azure', 'do', 'gcp', 'oci' or 'unknown'
+> Right now the only possible responses are: 'alibaba', 'aws', 'azure', 'do', 'gcp', 'oci', 'vultr' or 'unknown'

 > You can get the list of supported providers using
 >>`>>> from cloud_detect import SUPPORTED_PROVIDERS`